publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 3.8.6 - 23 Mar 2023 =
+* Compat : Elementor - Error, memory exhaustion when users try to edit their own draft in Elementor
+* Compat : PublishPress Revisions - When revision submission is enabled for unpublished posts, Revision Creation exceptions also allowed publication of main post
+* Fixed : Fatal Error for some get_pages() queries

 = 3.8.5 - 9 Feb 2023 =
 * Fixed : Permission Group description was cleared when a new Permission is saved
 * Fixed : If Permissions were set to limit Page Parent selection to a single page and its descendants, when that page itself was edited, all pages were displayed in Page Parent selector (though they could not be saved)